openlayers/builder/readme.md

     npm install

-Requires that MongoDB is installed and running.

-    mongod

-With dependencies installed and MongoDB running, you can start the server.
+With dependencies installed, you can start the server.

     npm start